ansys/pyansys-math/doc/source/index.rst

-Python and MATLAB eigensolvers are based on the publicly available LAPACK libraries and provide reasonable solve time for eigenproblems with relatively small degrees of freedom (dof), perhaps 100,000.
+Python and MATLAB eigensolvers are based on the publicly available LAPACK libraries and provide reasonable solve time for eigenproblems with relatively small degrees of freedom (DOF), perhaps 100,000.
-However, Ansys solvers are designed for the scale of hundreds of millions of dof, providing a variety of situations where you can directly leverage Ansys high-performance solvers on a variety of eigenproblems.
+However, Ansys solvers are designed for the scale of hundreds of millions of DOF, providing a variety of situations where you can directly leverage Ansys high-performance solvers on a variety of eigenproblems.
 Fortunately, you can leverage this without relearning an entirely new language because PyAnsys Math is written in a similar manner